 Synopsis: The concept of project management, Stages of the life cycle of the project, Location of project management on the organization chart.
 Selection of the project manager, Planning for project implementation: project scheduling: CPM and PERT, Acceptance or rejection of the project, Budget and cost control of the project, Feasibility study of the project.

 Case studies and CASE tools are used to support the subjects.
-Assessment: Two 1-hour unit tests (15% each) + Assignments (20%) + 2-hours final exam (50%).
+Assessment: Two 1-hour unit tests (20% each) + Assignments (20%) + 2-hours final exam (40%)

-731371, E-Commerce
+731240, Principles of E-Commerce